The-RG-Archive/lifeinvader.com/README.md

 ## Current bug report:

+- Warstock sign in button broken
+- Links like profile/elitas_travel give a 404 and not direct to profile/elitas_travel.htm
-View picture feature
+- View picture feature
   - If pressed on photos at the top of the profile it would also show up

-Warstock sign in button broken

-Remove none r* stuff from main.js and move to custom
+- Remove none r* stuff from main.js and move to custom

-Check all post dates
+- Check all post dates

-As a bonus we should add loading animations if the pictures do not load fast like on the original page (files have been archived)
+- As a bonus we should add loading animations if the pictures do not load fast like on the original page (files have been archived)

 ## What is from Rockstar Games and what was added by us?
 - All pages inside the "profile" folder are from Rockstar Games **except the example page**.
 It is used to show how you could create your own custom pages and for testing new features.